-Some states will suggest that your company is required to pay the fine, penalties and interest prior to formally protesting the auditor’s assessment.
+Some states will suggest that it is a requirement for your company to pay the fine, penalties and interest prior to formally protesting the auditor’s assessment.
 Once you pay and successfully protest the audit, the jurisdiction will pay your company a refund if you are successful in defending your position.
 Other jurisdictions will allow a delay of the payment but will potentially run the interest “clock” as you complete the formal protest process.

 Most people automatically view an audit as a bad thing, but it doesn’t have to be.
 At Smith and Howard, our CPAs help clients make the best of the situation.
 They’ve worked through audits by many jurisdictions and understand how to keep a relationship on an even keel with the department of revenue.